Friends of Fort Knox “Preserving an Historic Maine Jewel...”

 Friends of Fort Knox Milestone

-2015 - The Century and a Half masonry program continued and focused on repointing and repairing the fort.2014 - Access road from the Visitor's center to the Fort was repaired.
+2015 - The Century and a Half masonry program continued and focused on repointing and repairing two step alley loopholes.
+In addition there were repairs to major storm damage which resulted in the collapse of the Battery B hillside and damage to the Visitor's center restroom leach field.2014 - Access road from the Visitor's center to the Fort was repaired.
 In addition, the Century and a Half masonry program continued and focused on repointing the fort facade.

 2013 - Sixteen windows were replaced in the enlisted men’s quarters and the ordnance room.
 In addition, the Century and a Half masonry program continued and focused on repointing the entire interior east facing granite wall adjacent to the parade ground.